-Since returning to riding May 2015 I’ve owned six motorcycles.
-Two are currently in my possession, for how long remains to be seen.
+Since returning to riding motorcycles in May 2015 I’ve owned seven different bikes.
+Two are currently in my possession.

 Bought December 2020: KTM 1290 Super Adventure S (2019)

 Another of those things not planned.
-During fall I’d been looking for a replacement for the BMW R1200GSA, a write off after the accident.
-Made the decision early on I would not buy anything new.
-Main reason being, want one successful season after this year’s “incident”.
-Before making that leap.
+Fall 2020 I started looking for a replacement for the BMW R1200GSA, a write off after an accident.
+Made the decision not to buy anything new.
+At the time I didn’t know how riding again would work, if at all.

 Bought April 2017: BMW R1200GS Adventure (2016)